 Willow flea beetle (Altica subplicata)

 Pest description and damage Adults are dark, shiny blue, and about 0.25 inch long.
 Larvae are black and about 0.25 inch long at maturity.
 Adults chew holes in leaves while the larvae feed in groups and skeletonize foliage of alder, poplar, willow dogwood and other hosts.
 They are capable of defoliating trees, but only rarely do.
-More often they are found in smaller numbers scattered throughout the canopy.
+More often, they are found in smaller numbers and damage is scattered throughout the canopy.

 Biology and life history The insects overwinter as adults and become active in spring.
 They may be seen in large aggregations in spring as they emerge from hibernation.
 Adults feed on foliage before laying dull yellow eggs on leaves.
 Larvae usually are present in June and July and pupate in August.
 There is one generation per year.

 Pest monitoring Watch for dark, metallic adults that emerge in the spring.
 If the number of adults is low, damage will be minimal.
 Later in the season, check abundance of the larvae.
 Control is not usually warranted in landscapes.